1. How is an outdoor vertical platform lift installed?

+To install a vertical platform lift inside your home, a shaftway or hoistway must be constructed for the lift.
 Installing a vertical platform lift inside a hoist-way has specific construction requirements.
 For example, the unit will need to be secured to a support wall that features 2 x 4 or 2 x 6 framing.
 A pit underneath the lift will be required, similar to the requirement of an elevator.
 The hoist-way needs to be square and plumb and the electrical must include a disconnect switch.

 Wheelchair lifts will operate for many years if they are well maintained.
 The owner’s guide provided when you purchased your unit or available on the manufacturer’s website should include the required regular maintenance schedule.